nidhinsankar/netflix-gpt/README.md

 - onAuthStateChanged is setup in root file
 - implemeneted signout feature
 - route to browse page when signin / signup happens
+- Bugfix when routing to login and browse pages
+- cleanup onAuthStateChanged event listener

 # features